dihedron/terraform-provider-jenkins/README.md

-# go-jenkins
+# terraform-provider-jenkins
-A library to allow interaction with JenkinsCI from Golang programs.
+A Terraform plugin to enable JenkinsCI manipulation from Terraform.